swiftlang/swift-evolution/visions/webassembly.md

 libraries need a Swift SDK for running tests for WASI, so this will benefit the previous point in stabilizing support for this platform.

-3. Make it easier to evaluate and adopt Wasm with increased API coverage for this platform in Swift core libraries.
+3. Make it easier to evaluate and adopt Wasm with increased API coverage for this platform in the Swift core libraries.
 As a virtualized embeddable platform, not all system APIs are always available or easy to port to WASI.
 For example, multi-threading, file system access, and localization need special support in Wasm runtimes and a certain amount of consideration from a developer adopting these APIs.